vincechang/a-vue-calculator/README.md

 ### *Distribution ###

   You can:
   1. Put the files on web server and you're done.
+Or:
   2. Open index.html with a browser locally.